ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-4.md

 ```

 Now we will not detect the buffer overflow because the tags still match.
-A smarter allocator could avoid this by randomising tags and excluding the tags
+A smarter allocator could avoid this by randomizing tags and excluding the tags
 immediately surrounding the new allocation.

 ## Use After Free Example